thodrek/thodrek.github.io/docs/index.markdown

 **<span style="color:red">Update:</span>** I am currently on leave at Apple, where I lead the Knowledge Platform - Graph ML team.
 I will also be joining the Department of [Computer Science at ETH Zurich](https://inf.ethz.ch) where I will be part of the [Systems Group](https://systems.ethz.ch).

 Previously, I was an Assistant Proferssor at UW-Madison and a member of the Database Group.
-I've also had the pleasure to **cofound Inductiv (acquired by Apple)**, a company developing AI for identifying and correcting errors in data.
+I've also had the pleasure to be a **co-founder of Inductiv (acquired by Apple)**, a company developing AI for identifying and correcting errors in data.

 <b>I am always looking for good students!</b> If interested in working on the topics below please reach out at theo.rekatsinas[at]inf.ethz.ch.